Noznoc/gis-101/README.md

 ## Geo Visualizations

+For cartographic design:
+- [ColorBrewer](http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) was developed by Cynthia Brwer an Mark Harrower from The Pennsylvania State University

 For visualizing geographic information without coding, refer to the following:

-- Mapbox Studio is an open-source graphical interface for designing map layers as well as developing data-driven styling
+- [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) is an open-source graphical interface for designing map layers as well as developing data-driven styling
-- Mapbox Cartogram is an open-source tool to help design a map layer based on a reference image
+- [Mapbox Cartogram](https://apps.mapbox.com/cartogram/#13.01/40.7251/-74.0051) is an open-source tool to help design a basemap based on a reference image
 - Tableau

 For visualizing geographic information as web development maps, so JavaScript coding, refer to the following open source libraries: